dynaconf/dynaconf/README.md

 ### Casting on declaration

-Just start your ENV settigs with this
+Dynaconf uses the `AUTO_CAST` of envvars, just start your ENV vars names with a typed prefix like in the examples below.

 ```bash
 export DYNACONF_DEFAULT_THEME='material'